 simliClient.sendAudioData(audioData);

-Ensure that your audio data is in PCM16 format with a 16KHz sample rate for optimal performance.
+Ensure that your audio data is in PCM16 format with a 16KHz sample rate.

 Methods